llambiel/letsecureme/post.md

 # State of the art of a secure web deployment using Let's Encrypt & Nginx

-In this post we're going to outline how to get the best rating (A+) on the famous [Qualys SSL test](https://www.ssllabs.com/ssltest/), as well as securityheaders.io [analyser](https://securityheaders.io/), using automated Let's Encrypt certificate on top of Nginx, our webserver flavour of choice.
+In this post we're going to outline how to get the best rating (A+) on the famous [Qualys SSL test](https://www.ssllabs.com/ssltest/) as well as securityheaders.io [analyser](https://securityheaders.io/), using automated Let's Encrypt certificate on top of Nginx, our webserver flavour of choice.

 ## Let's Encrypt overview

-Let's Encrypt is a new Certificate authority which provide free SSL certificates (!), is open source and can be fully automated.
+Let's Encrypt is a new open source, fully automated certificate authority that provides free SSL certificates.
 Let's Encrypt root certificate is also trusted by most [browsers](https://community.letsencrypt.org/t/which-browsers-and-operating-systems-support-lets-encrypt/4394).

 Before starting, below are a few caveats regarding Let's Encrypt for which not everybody may be comfortable with: